muyangren907/flask_tg/readthedocs/modules/custom.rst

 ==============

-The `wuyusile.tl.custom` package contains custom classes that the library uses in order to make working with Telegram easier.
+The `wuyusile.tl.custom` package contains custom classes that the library uses in order to make working with dxdmgch easier.
 Only those that you are supposed to use will be documented here.
 You can use undocumented ones at your own risk.